qupath/qupath-docs/docs/concepts/processing_and_analysis.md

 These commands can be used to generate objects, which can then be queried and summarized as described {doc}`in the next section <objects>`.

 :::{figure} images/qupath_approach.png
-:align: center
-:width: 90%
+:class: full-image

-General workflow for analyzing images in QuPath.
+General workflow for analyzing images in QuPath
 :::

 This means that, for the most part, it is not necessary to have detailed knowledge of image processing to use the software (but it can help!).